 - about RC servo motors

-What if you don't have 30-minutes?
-Then give us just 1-minute because eyeballing the 1st three photos will get you to 90% understanding.
-And for visual-learners who scope out 'all' the photos, they can absorb 95% of the content from just the show-and-tell.
+If you haven't got 30-minutes, 1-minute of eyeballing the 1st three photos will get you to 90% understanding.
+Spend 5 minutes on all 33 photos gets you to 95% of the content from just the show-and-tell.

-Another 1% comes from reading Part 1, add Part II gets you to 97%, while reading through Part III takes you to 98% understanding those as every experienced modeler know . . . that remaining 2% means you only have 90% to achieve grok!
+Another 1% comes from reading Part 1 while reading through Part II gets you to 97%.
+Go through Part III gets you to 98% understanding.
+Of course, as every experienced modeler knows . . . that last 2% means you only have 90% to go!

 This information is dense because it's a difficult subject.
 Might couldn't adequately cover it in a semester-long college course!
-What this 30-minute read 'will' give you a solid technical understanding of the factors involved in making good decisions regarding what's best for you before investing in your next set of servos - even if you favor a competitor!
+What this 30-minute read 'will' give you is a solid technical understanding of the factors involved in making good decisions regarding what's best for you before investing in your next set of servos - even if you favor a competitor!

 Part 1 - 5-min read - on manufacturing and the impact regarding motors costs